Introduction

 Digital Assets

-Not so long ago the only documentation most people left behind when they died were their will, photo albums, letters, business documents and a tomb stone.
-This has all changed with the introduction of computers, digital cameras, smart phones, printers, scanners, websites, cloud storage and social networks like Facebook, LinkedIn, Twitter, You Tube, Instagram, FaceTime etc. We suggest that you decide beforehand who should receive and manage your e-mails, photos and documents that can be important for the people you leave behind.
-We advise that you share a updated version of the Legacy document with trusted family members in order for them to use the document as directed by you in the ‘My Private Business’ section in the Legacy Template after your death.
-They will also be responsible for updating and closing relevant accounts on social networks as directed by you in the ‘My Private Business’ section in the Legacy Template.
+Not so long ago, the only documentation most people left behind when they died were their wills, photo albums, letters, business documents, and tombstones.
+This has all changed with the introduction of computers, digital cameras, smart phones, printers, scanners, websites, cloud storage, and social networks like Facebook, Linked In, Twitter, YouTube, Instagram, FaceTime, etc. We suggest that you decide beforehand who should receive and manage your e-mails, photos, and documents that can be important for the people you leave behind.
+We advise that you share an updated version of the Legacy document with trusted family members so they can use it as you directed in the ‘My Private Business’ section in the Legacy Template after your death.
+They will also be responsible for updating and closing relevant accounts on social networks as you directed in the ‘My Private Business’ section in the Legacy Template.

-Google has a step-by-step procedure to decide exactly how to deal with your digital data stored online here.
-Then go to ‘Account management’ then go to ‘Control what happens to your account when you stop using Google’ and then go to ‘Learn more and go to setup’.
-Then you will be able to list the people you want to be notified when Google plan to deactivate your account.
+Google has a step-by-step procedure to decide how to deal with your digital data stored online here.
+The Inactive Account Manager will assist you in determining what happens to your account when you stop using Google.
+You can, among other features, list the people you want to be notified when Google plans to deactivate your account.